stakater/StakaterPlatform/README.md

 - Use Identity Providers (e.g. Google, Active Directory etc.) and configure keyCloak to use that
 - Replace all secrets with sealed-secrets.
 [Stakater Workshop - Sealed Secrets](https://playbook.stakater.com/content/workshop/sealed-secrets/introduction.html)
 - Use keycloak for SSO over all exposed applications
+- Enable mTLS between microservices to prevent unauthorized connections between pods
+- Only allow restricted access to users other than the administrator for dashboard
+- Don't share your kubeconfig file and other secrets, it's suggested to keep such things in [vault](https://github.com/hashicorp/hands-on-with-vault-on-kubernetes)

 ## Compatibility Matrix